Shopify/polaris/documentation/Releasing.md

 Steps for creating a new prerelease branch if `next` doesn't currently exist.

-1. create a new `next` branch for prerelease development
+1. Create a new `next` branch for prerelease development
-2. run `yarn changeset pre enter beta`
+2. Run `yarn changeset pre enter beta`
-3. adjust the release workflow file (`.github/workflows/release.yml`) to run on the `next` branch:
+3. Adjust the release workflow file (`.github/workflows/release.yml`) to run on the `next` branch:
     ```yml
     on:
       push: